fa22-bcs-093-hue/django_project/README.md

 - PostgreSQL database integration
 - Docker and Docker Compose configuration for containerization
 - Separation of development and production settings
-- Automatic database setup and migrations using Django's `manage.py` commands
+- Automatic database setup and migrations using Django's `manage.py` commandss
 - Ready-to-use Django project structure following best practices
 - Simple API endpoint for testing purposes
 - Customizable and extensible to fit your project's needs